 Take a good look at this picture of Stanford Academic, Henry I. Miller.
 Would you trust this man to serve you honest advice about healthy food?
 Look closer.
-Would you be more or less likely to take that advice if you learned that he was being paid by Monsanto to promote it?
-This Stanford academic has been unmasked as a Monsanto shill.
+Would you be more or less likely to take that advice if you learned that he was being paid by Monsanto to promote the company’s poison products and denigrate organic food?
+This former Stanford academic has been repeatedly unmasked as a Monsanto shill.

 A longtime ally of large agricultural companies (as well as the tobacco industry), Stanford’s Henry I. Miller has been unmasked as a Monsanto shill.